2

 • Some students downloaded professor-provided materials and annotated them directly

-• Helped link their notes to course content and avoid distractions
+• Helped them link their notes to course content and avoid distractions

 Try These Tips: